Jopp-gh/Obsidian-Dune84/Wiki/Sharing.md

 ## Pdf export
 - replaced dark themed backgrounds with white, printer-friendly backgrounds
 - all text is optimized for readablility
 - Horizontal lines are special in Dune, in fact, each time you add a hr `---` to your note, you tell Dune to add a **Page Break**.
-Please do not forget to surround each hr with an empty line above and below
+Please do not forget to surround each hr with an empty line above and below.
+If you want to keep Obsidians default hr so that pages (pdf export) do not break with a hr in place, then go to Obsidians `Settings>Dune>Fonts>Spacing>Line>Page counter` and choose the first option in the dropdown button.